Mattea Meyer: Political career

 From 2009 to 2013 she was Vice-President of the Young Socialists of Switzerland.
 From 2011 to 2015 she was a member of the Grand Council of the Canton of Zurich.
 In 2015 she was re-elected in her constituency with the best result of her party, but in April 2015, the cantonal party nominated her as a candidate for the 2015 National Council elections.
 Since the 30 November 2015, she represents the SP in the National Council of Switzerland and resigned as a cantonal councilor.
 In her first legislature in the National Council she was a member of the Finance Commission and the Immunity Commission of the National Council.
 In the parliamentary elections in 2019, Meyer was re-elected as a national councilor.
 In her second legislature she took a seat in the commission for health and social security (SGK) and remained in the immunity commission.
 In December 2019 Meyer announced that together with Cédric Wermuth, she would be a candidate for the presidency of the SP Switzerland.
 Succeeding Christian Levrat, they were elected on 17 October 2020.

 Political positions

-She is a left-wing politician and sees the SP much more defending so called left politics than the European Social Democratic sister parties of the SP.
+Meyer is part of the party's majority anti-capitalist and left wing, with the PS representing a more left-wing social democracy when compared to other European social-democratic sister parties.
 She promotes a welcoming approach towards the asylum seekers which she sees as a normal answer for a country which exports weapons to war zones.
 During the COVID-19 pandemic she demanded that the Federal and Cantonal (provincial) Governments announce their measures in a coordinated manner.
 She defends the liberty of expression and assumed a godparenthood of the Belarusian political activist Anastasiya Mirontsava.